Fidelity-Wires/stawm-sdk-ios/README.md

 # Usage

+Please
-Please add the `NSLocationWhenInUseUsageDescription` key to your app’s Info.plist file.
+- add the `NSLocationWhenInUseUsageDescription` key to your app’s Info.plist file.
 If the required key isn’t present, location information cannot be collected.
+- enable the **Access WiFi Information** capability for your app.

 # Debugging